 You can significantly reduce the risk of heel pain by wearing comfortable shoes that provide adequate support.
 Other steps that can keep your feet healthy and pain-free include eating a balanced diet, exercising regularly, and maintaining a healthy weight.

-To explore the various treatment options for heel pain, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office or clicking the online booking feature today.
+To explore the various treatment options for heel pain, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office today.